Cryomundus/Ace-hd-Addon/README.md

 ### Mod support
 ---
-This includes sights and/or gloved sprites.
+This includes sights and/or hand sprites.
 - All of my weapon mods (where applicable)
 - Partial Peppergrinder support, i.e. the weapons that I personally play with.